 Configuring device settings polling for more control over traffic consumption

 Once a new device is connected to flespi (i.e. establishes a connection with the proper channel), the platform will request the device configuration to know its current state.
 As a result of synchronization, the flespi platform gets a complete up-to-date virtual copy of the physical device’s actual state also known as device shadow.

 Sometimes when the device attempts to sync all its numerous settings, it triggers substantial cellular traffic consumption.
 And if you have a fleet of a thousand vehicles equipped with such devices, you get a bloated bill from your connectivity provider.

-To put you in control of the above situation, we introduced a new configuration option for the device that allows adjusting the device settings polling interval.
+To put you in control of the above situation, we introduced a new device configuration option that allows adjusting the device settings polling interval.
 You can now do that on the “pencil” tab on the device configuration screen:

 The possible polling frequency values to choose from include:

 once (default) — query device setting values only once (usually upon connect to the channel)

 never — do not request settings from the device.
 This is useful for reducing device traffic.